Hans Kreissig: Career

 Hans Kreissig was born in Germany, the son of Gustav and Marie Kreissig.
 His early musical training was in Germany; this was followed by several years studying composition and conducting with Arthur Sullivan in London.
 Early in his career he was the accompanist for Jules Levy, a noted English cornet player.
 Kreissig first came to the United States in 1883, with a touring opera company, and in 1884 he settled in Dallas, Texas.
 There he taught piano and organ, and also directed choirs at several churches and synagogues.
-By 1886, he had been appointed conductor of the Dallas Frohsinn, a male chorus; he held that position until 1912.
+By 1886, he had been appointed conductor of the Dallas Frohsinn, a male chorus.
+In December 1886 the Frohsinn offered Kreissig thirty dollars a month and a guarantee of twelve private students if he would remain in Dallas as conductor; he held that position until 1912.
 The Frohsinn was a prominent part of Dallas's musical life in the late 19th and early 20th centuries: it was featured in local presentations of opera and symphonic music as well as its own concerts, and it made several performance tours throughout Texas.
 In addition to the Frohsinn, Kreissig organized and conducted a number of band and orchestra concerts in the 1880s and 1890s, and he later founded the Beethoven Trio and the Phoenix Club (a chamber ensemble).
 Kreissig's promotion of the arts in Dallas also included fundraising, which he did on foot among the city's merchants.

-In 1900, Kreissig formed the original Dallas Symphony Orchestra, which presented its first concert in May of that year.
+In 1900, Kreissig formed the original Dallas Symphony Orchestra, which presented its first concert in May of that year, featuring Haydn's "Oxford" Symphony No. 92.
 He conducted one more concert, in 1901, after which the orchestra suspended operations.
 Although the DSO has since evolved in numerous fundamental ways, including temporary name changes and several multiyear periods of dormancy, the present organization still traces its origins to Kreissig's 1900 ensemble, as it is stated in the notes accompanying DSO 100, a commemorative CD issued by the Dallas Symphony in 2000.

 Following Kreissig's 1912 retirement from the leadership of the Frohsinn, he taught piano privately in Dallas until his death in 1929.

 Personal life

 Kreissig married Louise Cretien, a native of the Texas French settlement La Reunion, in 1893.
-They had one son, Alfred Kreissig, and a daughter, Daisy Kreissig Jacoby.
+They had two children.